Bytenull00/forenum_O365/README.md

 Additionally, the tool resumes enumeration from where it left off by checking previously processed users, ensuring no duplicates are queried.

+## Versions

+- `v1.0`: Validation using IP rotation with Tor
+- `v1.1`: Now also supports rotation using multiple AWS API Gateways

 ### Requirements

 ```